network-lumen/validator-kit/become_validator.md

-This thread describes the high-level process.
+This document describes the high-level process.
 Technical setup details are covered in the validator kit README.

 ────────────────────────────